 A Toro mower with a bad engine gasket may leak oil onto the hot muffler.
 A smoke is created when the oil burns from the heat of the muffler.
 You must locate the bad gasket and replace it which can be pretty difficult depending on the location of the gasket.

-Difference Between Blue and Black Smoke in Your Toro Lawn Mower’s Engine
+Difference Between Blue, White and Black Smoke in Your Toro Lawn Mower’s Engine

 I recommend going through the list above to identify your smoking problem.
 However, the color of smoke can give you a clue as to what area on your mower you need to focus on.